 It is very easy to get from London to Windsor by train.
 Regular, direct trains from London Paddington or Waterloo take about 40 minutes.
 The Paddington train is faster and more popular.

-There are 2 train stations, “Windsor & Eton Central” and “Windsor & Eton Riverside”.
+There are two train stations, “Windsor & Eton Central” and “Windsor & Eton Riverside”.
 Visit national rail enquiries for details of times and prices.

 From the station you can easily walk to Windsor Castle or Windsor town centre.